-- 1. Put the word mesmerized on the board, pronounce it, and have students say it with you.
-Remind students that it is used in the story to describe Aisha when she pulls coins from her pocket.
-The story says: Mesmerized, Aisha repeated this action with the same result, over and over. - 2.
-Explain the meaning of the word, saying: Mesmerized means completely fascinated, almost hypnotized.
-When Aisha was mesmerized, she stared at the coins tumbling out of her pocket, unable to look away. - 3.
-Tell students a brief story about a time when you were mesmerized, and use the word two or three times in the telling.
+- 1. Put the word vexed on the board, pronounce it, and have students say it with you.
+Remind students that it is used in the story to describe Ahmad Shah Baba at the beginning, when he is worried about the troubles in the land.
+The story says: Although the great king was at the pinnacle of his power, he was vexed with troubles. - 2.
+Explain the meaning of the word, saying: Vexed means very worried and frustrated.
+Ahmad Shah Baba was so vexed that he couldn't sleep at night.

+3. Tell students a brief story about a time when you were vexed, and use the word two or three times in the telling.
 The point is for students hear the word in the meaningful context that you are creating so that the word becomes familiar and they understand how it can be used.
 For example, you might say: